AND REGISTERED NAMES

 A registered name is the full, formal name of a legal entity, and is very different from a trading name or brand name.
 For example, in the UK, there are over 250 limited companies registered with variants of the name 'Amazon', which doesn't seem to bother the online retail giant!
 Incidentally, Amazon itself is registered as 'Amazon.com U.K. Limited', not 'Amazon Limited'.

-I've found a name I like with Novanym.
-What do I do next?
+I've found a name like - what do I do next?

-What if there's already a business that uses the name I have chosen as a registered business name?
+What if a business has already registered the name I have chosen?

 Even if a company is already registered with your new brand name - or a name similar to it - it's easy and common to make your formal, registered name unique by adding a 'qualifier' word to your full legal name that's specific to your business - like 'Food Service' or 'Pharmaceuticals' or more general ones, like 'Management', 'Marketing' or 'International'.